supahcraig/redpanda_basics/connectors/mongoDB.md

 )
 ```

-And grant this additional role which you will need later on to allow you to initiate the replication piece.
+And then grant this additional role which you will need later on to allow you to initiate the replication piece.

 ```
 db.grantRolesToUser(